 All students are literate by the end of second grade.

-At Literacy Trust, we believe education is a basic civil right and all children deserve access to a high-quality education.
+At Literacy Trust, we believe that access to quality education is a fundamental element of a functioning democracy that all children deserve.
 The ability to read is an essential skill for children's academic success and overall well-being.
-However, reading does not come easily for all students.
+However, reading does not come easily for all students, for a variety of reasons.

 Our approach is student-focused, research-based and community-oriented.
 We foster collaboration, develop leaders, and promote inclusiveness.
 We hold ourselves to the highest standards of integrity and professionalism.